 Interdisciplinary course that examines diversity and changes in American values and institutions-political, economic, legal, and social.
-(DH)
+(DH) Rec Prep: ENG 22 with a grade of C or better or equivalent.

 AMST 202 The American Experience: Culture and the Arts (3)